loures90/crud_cars/README.md

         npm run start

-and use Postman or other app to access the api.
+Use Postman or other app to access the api.

+#
 ## API

 ### Description : Create a new car.